1. Home

 Before doing this, you will need to measure how much of the fabric you need to cut off.
 You will want the insert to fit snuggly once finished.

-As an example, the pillowcases I used were each 30 inches long.
 So, after fitting the pillow inside, I cut small strips of fabric off at a time until the length was roughly 13 inches.

 vintage pillowcase cut down to size